Christian Walker Player Props: Diamondbacks vs. Angels

 Angels Pitching Rankings

-- The 9.1 strikeouts per nine innings compiled by the Angels pitching staff ranks ninth in the league.
+- The Angels pitching staff is ninth in MLB with a collective 9.1 strikeouts per nine innings.

-- The Angels have a 4.24 team ERA that ranks 16th across all MLB pitching staffs.
+- The Angels' 4.21 team ERA ranks 16th across all league pitching staffs.

-- In his most recent appearance on Sunday, the lefty tossed six innings against the Colorado Rockies, giving up three earned runs while surrendering four hits.
+- In his last appearance on Tuesday, the lefty tossed seven innings against the Chicago White Sox, allowing one earned run while surrendering two hits.

-- The 33-year-old has amassed an ERA of 5.54, with 7.2 strikeouts per nine innings, in 14 games this season.
-Opponents are hitting .283 against him.
+- The 23-year-old has put up a 3.77 ERA and 11.1 strikeouts per nine innings in 14 games this season, while allowing a batting average of .238 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.